evenc-io/evencio-studio/docs/connector-ecosystem.md

 - “Verified” badge for connectors that pass Evencio tests
 - Simple submission process (PR + checklist)

+## Current Implementation (Repo)
+Connector manifests live in `src/lib/connectors/` with a registry that feeds the settings UI.
+See `docs/connectors/README.md` for the connector module contract and setup guidelines.

 ## Monetization & Differentiation
 - Highlight “Official Evencio Hosting” as the fastest, most reliable option
 - Offer premium templates and render guarantees